no1wudi/boards/misc/opencode/command/nuttx-pr.md

 git show HEAD
 ```

+**Rule: Read Entire Modified Files**
+For each file that shows changes in the commit, you MUST read the entire file content to understand the full context of the changes.
+Use the file paths from `git show --name-only HEAD` to read each complete file before generating the PR description.
+This provides a comprehensive view of the codebase and ensures accurate PR descriptions.

 Based on the last commit's content and message, generate a comprehensive PR description following the Apache NuttX RTOS format:

 **Required PR Description Format:**